 Students are expected to attend all class sessions.
 For lecture and discussion, students are expected to complete all readings and come prepared with questions for the group.
 Participation in discussion is expected by all students each week.
-In addition, each student will be asked to lead 2 discussions over the course of the semester.
+In addition, student pairs will be asked to lead 2 discussions over the course of the semester.
 These will entail brief presentations to introduce the papers and set-up the discussion.

 For the group research projects, students are expected to work to complete a fully-referenced scientific manuscript of approximately 1500 words.
 This project will then be shared in a brief presentation to the class at the end of the semester.
-Research topics will be decided upon by the professor, with significant input from the student.
-All topics will address how environmental change is affecting the physiological of organisms.
+Research topics will be decided upon by the professor, with significant input from the students.

-IV.
 Course Resources

-A. Textbook
+A. Textbook: N/A